Doomgaze quartet Sugar Horse

 ‘Riff merchants expertly balance filth and ambience’ – Metal Hammer

-The ever-mercurial, boundary-pushing UK rock quartet Sugar Horse have released a new live in-studio performance of their huge track, ‘Waterloo Teeth’.
+The ever-mercurial, boundary-pushing UK rock quartet Sugar Horse have released a typically left-field cover of the Tears For Fears classic, ‘Head Over Heels’.

 Sugar Horse are: